Exams and Tests

-- Once the doctor makes sure your child is breathing normally, the child likely will have his or her whole bowel cleaned by drinking a strong laxative fluid.
+If your child is diagnosed with iron poisnoing, The doctor will first make sure your child is breathing normally.
+Then your child will likely have his or her bowel cleaned by drinking a strong laxative.

-- Orogastric lavage, or pumping of the stomach, can be considered, but it is generally only helpful if performed within 1 hour of swallowing the pills.
+Orogastric lavage, or pumping of the stomach, may be considered.
+But generally, it is only helpful if performed within 1 hour of swallowing the pills.
 Insertion of the tube can cause complications, and many pills may not fit through the ports of a lavage tube if they are not disintegrated.

-- If ingestion of other medications is suspected, the physician may give the child activated charcoal to drink.
-Activated charcoal does not bind to iron but may be useful in adsorbing other medications.
+If the doctor suspects your child has swallowed other medications too, he or she may give your child activated charcoal to drink.
+Activated charcoal does not bind to iron, but it may be useful in adsorbing other medications.